 Commissioner Elaine Louise LIDDY OAM (Lama Lama Clan) was born in Cairns.
 She is a fluent Umpithamu language speaker and has contributed to the dictionary of the Umpithamu language.
 Coen Commissioner Elaine Liddy has been pivotal in establishing the Lama Lama Rangers who live and work on the Lama Lama homelands of Port Stewart and is now a full-time Cultural Heritage Adviser Team Leader.
 She is a Justice of the Peace (Qualified) and is a highly respected leader of the Lama Lama Clan.
 On 26 January 2015 Coen Commissioner Liddy was awarded a Medal of the Order of Australia (OAM) in recognition of her services to the community.
 Coen Commissioner Elaine Liddy devotes her spare time to the care of her homelands, and to passing on tradition and culture to future generations.

 Commissioner Maureen LIDDY (Lama Lama Clan) also commenced with the Commission on 14 May 2015.
 Coen Commissioner Maureen Liddy has worked extensively with families and children across Cape York.
 Local Commissioner Liddy taught at a number of schools in the far north, including Bloomfield River State School where she became the Acting Principal.
 She was the Coen State School Principal for some five years and then was the Hope Vale State School Principal.
 For four years in Hope Vale she was seconded to DATSIP’s Cape York Strategy Unit as part of the Government Champions program where she coordinated the Negotiation Tables throughout Cape York between the communities and their Government Champions.
-She resigned as the Principal of Hope Vale State School and took on the role of Transition Officer for Queensland Education, assisting in moving children from primary schools to secondary schooling, and even further education.
+She resigned as the Principal of Hope Vale State School and took on the role of Transition Officer for the Department of Education, assisting in moving children from primary schools to secondary schooling, and even further education.

 In 2010 Coen Commissioner Liddy resigned again from active teaching and took up an appointment with Cape York Partnership as a manager involved with the academy schools and teachers, helping them to become familiar with and proficient in direct instruction teaching.
 In 2013 she began working for the RFDS in Coen as a Community Development Officer and in 2015 moved to the position of Services Coordinator.
 On 1 April 2017 Coen Commissioner Liddy’s position transitioned from the RFDS to the Apunipima Cape York Health Council as Team Leader.